frcdesign/FRCDesign.org/docs/learning-course/stage1/practice-mechanisms.md

 These mechanisms will not be designed in the context of a robot and are purely for practicing relevant CAD skills for FRC, so an intelligent origin will not be used.
 It will be used again in stage 2 though because whole subsystems should always be designed in the context of a robot using a larger collection of layout sketches.

-You should attempt to use layout sketches like the ones used for the gearboxes in 1B and the drivetrain in 1C to guide the design of the practice mechanisms.
+Though the mechanisms will not be designed in the context of a robot, maintaining good top-down design workflow and utilizing intelligent origins will be extremely useful still.
+Make sure to use layout sketches like the ones used for the gearboxes in 1B and the drivetrain in 1C to guide the design of the practice mechanisms.
 A layout sketch workflow will be useful no matter the scale, as you can define most of your important dimensions there, ready to be easily changed if needed.
+The origin of your part studio and assembly should be consistent as well.
+You can use the origin cube + insert/group/fastenToOrigin assembly insertion method to make things really easy.

 In Stage 2, you will begin to model robot mechanisms using all the skills you have learned in Stage 0 and Stage 1!
 This will teach mechanism design, the purpose and correct usage of some COTS parts and power transmission techniques used in some of these practice mechanisms